riyaz-maker/multimodal-search-engine/README.md

   <img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License">
 </p>

 This provides a complete, end-to-end implementation of a multimodal search engine for e-commerce.
-It combines semantic vector search with the precision of traditional keyword search to deliver highly relevant results.
+It addresses the fundamental "vocabulary gap" where users know what they want visually but struggle to describe it with text.
+By using a hybrid retrieval system, it combines the  semantic vector search with the of traditional keyword search to deliver highly relevant results.

-This repository is a blueprint for building user-facing AI system.
+This repository is a blueprint for building AI system.

 ## Key Features

-## Key Features

 * **Multimodal Search**: Allows users to search with text, an image, or a combination of both.

-* **Hybrid Retrieval**: Fuses results from two distinct search backends: a dense vector search (Pinecone + CLIP) for semantic meaning, and a sparse keyword search (Elasticsearch) for precision.
+* **Hybrid Retrieval**: Intelligently fuses results from a dense vector search (Pinecone + CLIP) for semantic meaning and a sparse keyword search (Elasticsearch).

-* **Result Fusion**: Implements Reciprocal Rank Fusion (RRF) to combine the ranked lists from both search backends, producing a single, highly relevant list of results.
+* **Result Fusion**: Implements Reciprocal Rank Fusion (RRF) to intelligently combine the ranked lists from both search backends, producing a single, highly relevant list of results.

-* **Fully Containerized Environment**: The entire application stack (databases, backend, frontend, servers) is defined and orchestrated with Docker and Docker Compose.
+* **Fully Containerized Environment**: The entire application stack (databases, backend, frontend, servers) is defined and orchestrated with Docker and Docker Compose for a one-command setup.

-* **Architecture**: Built with a FastAPI backend API that serves a React frontend, following a clean, disaggregated system architecture using best-in-class tools.
+* **Modern, Scalable Architecture**: Built with a FastAPI backend API that serves a React frontend, following a clean, disaggregated system architecture.

 ## Architectural Diagram

-The system follows a modern, service-oriented architecture where different components are specialized for their tasks.
-The FastAPI backend acts as the central orchestrator.

 ```mermaid
 graph TD